 After mentioning the abomination that causes desolation, recall that Jesus added, “For then there will be great distress [or great tribulation], unequaled from the beginning of the world until now—and never to be equaled again”

 Through the Antichrist, Satan will carry out his wrath upon the earth during the Great Tribulation.
-When the Antichrist is revealed
+When the identity of the Antichrist is revealed

-During the Great Tribulation, as much as a quarter of the world will be killed, or maybe a quarter of the world’s area will be affected by death from several causes
+During the Great Tribulation, as much as a quarter of the world will be killed, or perhaps a quarter of the world’s area will be affected by death from several causes

 There is only one other place in the New Testament where the term “great tribulation” is seen, and that is in

 However, “Great Tribulation” is an applicable name for the period beginning at the onset of the final 3½ years of this age.
-Jesus indicated that those days of great distress (or great tribulation) will be “cut short,” for the sake of the elect
+Jesus indicated that those days of great distress (or great tribulation)—the worst time in human history—will be “cut short,” for the sake of the elect

 Another Old Testament prophet, Isaiah, described these same cosmic disturbances and shaking of the earth

-There are those (such as many who embrace the “Pre-Tribulation” and “Post-Tribulation” Rapture views) who believe that the events of the Sixth Seal
+There are those (such as many who embrace the “Pre-Tribulation” and “Post-Tribulation” Rapture views) who believe that the events following the opening of the Sixth Seal

 Immediately after the distress [or tribulation] of those days the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shakenThe word “distress,” in some versions of the Bible, is translated “tribulation.”
 For many, “tribulation” is another name for the entire 70th Week (final 7-year period).
-Yet, there is nothing at all in the Bible assigning or equating the term “tribulation” with the 70th Week.
-The only portion of the 70th Week which aptly can be called a period of “great tribulation” is the period following the setting up of the abomination that causes desolation, which will occur at the beginning of the final 3½ years.
+Yet, by using the term “distress” or “tribulation,” Jesus simply was giving an abbreviated description of the “great tribulation” period.

-The Rapture is the first phase in the Second Coming of Jesus Christ, and it will not be a “silent, hushed” phenomenon, as many in the “Pre-Trib” camp suppose.
-The people of the world will “see the Son of Man coming on the clouds of the sky, with power and great glory” (Matthew 24:30b).
-John gives us added information, in the Book of Revelation, as to what will happen when the nations of the world see Jesus, coming in the clouds on His throne:
+The Rapture is the first phase in the Second Coming of Jesus Christ, and it will not be a “silent, hushed” phenomenon, as many of those who believe in a “Pre-Tribulation” Rapture suppose.
+The people of the world will see the Son of Man coming on the clouds of the sky, with power and great glory (Matthew 24:30b; Mark 13:26a).
+John gives us added information, in the Book of Revelation, as to what will happen when the nations of the world see Jesus, the Lamb of God, coming in the clouds on His throne: